EllaAro/book-swapper-project/README.md

 * The application was written in `PHP` as the back-end server.
 * The database used is a relational `MySQL` database.
 * Pure `Vanilla Javascript` ,`JQuery` and `CSS` were used as the front-end client.
+* Usage of `Google Books API` for retrieving and adding books which do not exist in the DB.